psx95/learning-go/control-flow/branching.md

 }

 // if statement with optional initializer
-// Just like the for loop, the if statement also allows for an optional intitializer
+// Just like the for loop, the if statement also allows for an optional initializer
 // this initializer statement executes once before evaluating the test condition
-// the initialzer is only allowed on the opening if statement - i.e, it is not allowed
+// the initializer is only allowed on the opening if statement - i.e, it is not allowed
 // on the else-if statements
 if initializer; test {
     // set of statements